B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 Chassis numbers for these cars ranged from 6S2375 to 6S2380.

-Eleven GT350s were also equipped with Paxton superchargers during the 1966 model year.
+Eleven GT350s were also equipped new with Paxton superchargers during the 1966 model year.

 Paxton’s Joe Granatelli had approached Shelby with the concept in early 1965.
 The idea was for a Paxton supercharger kit to be offered as an official option.
 Shelby lent Granatelli a ’65 GT350 (chassis 5S425) for use as a development mule.

 The prototype was completed in July 1965 and Shelby was apparently bowled over by the car’s performance.
-He went on to order 500 Paxton kits for installation by special request.
+He went on to order 500 Paxton kits for after-market installation.

 These supercharged GT350s also came with Autolite 4100 4V carburettors and Carter high-volume fuel pumps.